-Despite continuing 2021's momentum early in the year, global markets shifted dramatically in 2022, experiencing significant volatility driven by increasing concerns over persistent inflation, rising interest rates, slowing economic growth and geopolitical uncertainty.
-Inflation persisted at multi-decade highs in many major economies around the world, prompting central banks to pursue monetary policy tightening actions that created, and are likely to continue to create, headwinds to economic growth.
+Global markets shifted dramatically in 2022 and 2023, experiencing significant volatility driven by increasing concerns over persistent inflation, rising interest rates, slowing economic growth and geopolitical uncertainty.
+Inflation in 2022 reached multi-decade highs in many major economics around the world, prompting central banks to pursue monetary policy tightening actions that created headwinds to economic growth.
+However, in the latter part of 2023 the economy began to show signs of growth, with a strong labor market and deceleration of inflationary growth.
+In response to these trends, the Federal Reserve paused interest rate increases in the fourth quarter of 2023 and is expected to begin rate cuts in 2024.

 It is possible that our future results may be adversely affected by resulting slowdowns in fundraising activity, the pace of capital deployment and the expansion of our tenant base and our ability to collect rental income when due.
 See "Risk Factors-Risks Related to Our Business-Difficult economic, market and political conditions may adversely affect our businesses, including by reducing the value or hampering the performance of the investments made by our funds or reducing the ability of our funds to raise or deploy capital, each of which could materially reduce our revenue, earnings and cash flow and adversely affect our financial prospects and condition" in "Part I. Item 1A.
 Risk Factors" of this annual report on Form 10-K.